infrastrukt/codestyle/README.md

 $ docker pull ivelum/codestyle:latest
 ```

-The command above can be used later to update the image to newer version.
+The command above can be also used later to update the image to newer version.

 ## Usage